February 4, 2019; revised August 2, 2019; August 13, 2021

 - For one to engage in true Ānapānasati/Satipaṭṭhāna, one must have a particular “mindset” IN ADDITION to paying attention.
 That is being aware of the moral/immoral implications of one’s thoughts, speech, and actions.

 - As we will see below, that true Ānapānasati/Satipaṭṭhāna also involves speech and bodily actions.
 The Iriyāpatapabba section in Satipaṭṭhāna is ALL ABOUT physical actions.
-That cannot be done by sitting down and focusing on the breath.
+One cannot do that by sitting down and focusing on the breath.
 We will discuss that later in detail.

-- In order understand “sati,” we need to look at the ultimate goal of a Buddhist.
+- To understand “sati,” we need to look at the ultimate goal of a Buddhist.

 One Needs to be Mindful of the Goal in Buddha Dhamma